Looking to score a job as an Account Manager?

-Your resume should show the company that your personality and your experience encompasses all of these things.
+Your cover letter should show the company that your personality and your experience encompasses all of these things.

-Additionally, there are a few best practices you want to follow to write a job-winning Account Manager resume:
+Additionally, there are a few best practices you want to follow to write a job-winning Account Manager cover letter:

 Let's dive deeper into each of these so you have the exact blueprint you need to see success.

-The Best Account Manager Skills To Include On Your Resume
+The Best Account Manager Skills To Include On Your Cover Letter

 If you're not familiar with ATS systems, they are pieces of software used by employers to manage job applications.
-They scan resumes for keywords and qualifications and make it easier for the employers to filter and search for candidates whose qualifications match the role.
+They scan cover letters for keywords and qualifications and make it easier for the employers to filter and search for candidates whose qualifications match the role.

 1. Leverage The 20 Best Account Manager Keywords

-The first is to leverage our list of the best keywords and skills for an Account Manager resume.
+The first is to leverage our list of the best keywords and skills for an Account Manager cover letter.